ed-3/AdvancedAnnouncement/README.md

       # 2s display, max time is 10
       - '{rainbow}this is an action bar announcement{stay:2}'
       # default display time: 5s
+      # delay to next bar is 2s
+      # default delay time is sets to 0
-      - 'the next action bar'
+      - 'the next action bar{delay:2}'
       - 'test{stay:2}'

   boss_bar_type_example: